mnewswanger/www-mikenewswanger-com/content/posts/2018/meltdown-spectre-performance.md

 ### Server Resource Utilization ###

 Server performance impact was immediately visible after patching our test servers.
 The most affected and most apparent resource on our patched servers is the CPU.
-Increasing load on the CPU however can also increase context switching and waits for other resources--such as network and disk.
+Increasing load on the CPU, however, can also increase context switching and waits for other resources--such as network and disk.

 #### Web Server ####